2020 SBIR-STTR Bootcamps–Online

 The events are free, but registration is required.
-The boot camps will be held from 4-6 p.m. followed by refreshments and networking from 6-7 p.m.
+The boot camps will be held from 4-6 p.m.; for all in-person events, refreshments and networking will follow from 6-7 p.m.

 Reasonable accommodations for persons with disabilities will be made if requested at least two weeks in advance.
 Contact Anne Barth at firstname.lastname@example.org for more information.